-Within the risk profile assessment in 2015 the following risks were identified as significant:
+Within the risk profile assessment in 2016 the following risks were identified as significant:

 - Credit risk risk of potential losses arising from a client event of default or insolvency taking into account risk mitigation techniques applied to a product or individual credit. - Counterparty Risk the risk of potential losses arising from changes in market prices that occur when the client is unable to meet its contractual obligations.
-This risk is part of credit risk generated on a such activities as derivative transactions. - Market Risk risk of loss resulting from potential fluctuations in the market value of the exposure as a result of the changes in underlying market risk factors.
-The key factors are: market prices like interest rates, FX rates, securities' prices, commodities' prices and their volatilities. - Interest rate risk in banking book risk of potential negative impact of the changes in market risk factors on the Bank's interest income. - Liquidity Risk risk of a Bank inability to meet its obligations in due time and without incurring financial losses, which occurs due to cashflow mismatches (cash flow gap), limited asset marketability or systematic market changes.

-Operational Risk - risk of loss resulting from inadequate or failed internal processes, human factors, or technical systems, or from external events.
-Operational Ris includes franchise risks associated with business practices or market conduct and reputation risk.
-It also includes the risk of failing to comply with applicable laws and internal regulations.
+This risk is part of credit risk generated on such activities as derivative transactions. - Market Risk risk of loss resulting from potential fluctuations in the market value of the exposure as a result of the changes in underlying market risk factors.
+The key factors are: interest rates, FX rates, securities' prices, commodities' prices and their volatilities. - Interest rate risk in banking book risk of potential negative impact of the changes in market risk factors on the Group's interest income. - Liquidity Risk risk of a Group inability to meet its obligations in due time and without incurring financial losses, which occurs due to cash flow mismatches (cash flow gap), limited asset marketability or systematic market changes. - Operational Risk risk of loss resulting from inadequate or failed internal processes, human factors, or technical systems, or from external events.
+Operational Risk includes franchise risks associated with business practices or market conduct and reputation risk.
+It also includes the risk of failing to comply with applicable laws and internal regulations (as defined below).
+Operational Risk does not cover strategic risks or the risk of loss resulting solely from authorized judgments made with respect to taking credit, market. - Compliance risk risk of legal or regulatory sanctions, financial losses or reputational damage (reliability for counterparties), which the Group may be exposed at due to obeying the law, regulatory recommendations, internal Group's regulations and conduct standards accepted by the Group.
+Compliance risk may lead to income deterioration or capital utilization due to potential risk of additional costs associated with applied penalties, suffered damage or cancelled contracts.

 The risks identified within the Group's profile as significant are the basis for the risk appetite setting for the Group and for the individual business lines.
-As a result, implementing a specific strategy within the Group's business model, decisions are considered not only for the market purposes, but also the return on capital employed.
+As a result, implementing a specific strategy within the Group's business model, decisions are considered not only for the business purposes, defined in Group's Strategy but also the return on capital employed.
 Appropriate measures of overall risk level and sets of limits were introduced to ensure that the risk is within the tolerance level.